h4med/RaspberryPi_Configuration/README.md

 After adding your public key to ```authorized_keys``` in CM3, you can use **Remote SSH** extension in **VSCode** to directly browse and develope on CM3.

 ### Initializing Git
-If you want to initialize a git repo on a directory your CM3 RPi these are the command:
+If you want to initialize a git repo on a directory your of CM3 RPi these are the command:
 ```
 $ git config --global user.name "Your Name"
 $ git config --global user.email "you@youraddress.com"